My Favorite (Affordable) Shops in Paris

 Comptoir des Cotonniers

 This is a chain, and you’ll find stores of various sizes all over Paris (and in other parts of France).
-I *always* make a point to visit while I’m here, and always find something that works for me.
+I *always* make a point to visit while I’m here, and usually find something that works for me.
 They have great simple casual basics in natural fibers.
 And they often have ” x% off” promotions.

 Caroll